Friday, 01 September 2017 GMT

 Your engine oil is vital in helping to keep your car running well.
-It works as a lubricant which both coats and cleans the moving parts in your engine.
+It works like a lubricant which both coats and cleans the moving parts in your engine.
 Failing to have the correct level of oil in your car can cause:

 - Increased friction